 During construction work, the customer can take out additional insurance called Course of Construction insurance (All Risks)..
 This insurance protects the entire site from the moment work begins until completion and reception of the building.

-This insurance covers material damage that could occur during the duration of the work, in particular: fire, explosion, water damage, storms, natural phenomena, theft and vandalism (according to the conditions specific to each insurer) ...
+This insurance covers the material damage that can occur during the project, in particular: fire, explosions, water damage, storms, natural phenomena, theft, and vandalism (depending on the conditions specific to each insurer).
 This insurance is not compulsory but protects the site and the owner from being short of funds when works resume after such an event.

-And the Home Insurance taken out by the client in all of this?
+Where does the Home Insurance taken out by the customer fit into all of this?

 For a new construction, an insurance policy must be taken out as soon as the construction is weatherproofed.
 To put it simply, this is when the roof and windows are installed in your house.